From partially ordered monoids to partially ordered groups via free nuclear preimages: Nuclear images and simple quasi-inequations

-\begin{theorem} An ordered quasivariety of pomonoids is closed under nuclear images if and only if it is axiomatized by simple quasi-inequalities. \end{theorem}
+\begin{theorem} An ordered quasivariety of pomonoids is closed under nuclear images if and only if it is axiomatized by simple quasi-inequations. \end{theorem}

-\begin{proof} If $\class{L}$ is an ordered quasivariety of pomonoids axiomatized by a set of simple quasi-inequalities, then the previous theorem implies that $\class{L}_{\gamma} = \class{L}$.
-Conversely, let $\class{L}$ be an ordered quasivariety of pomonoids not axiomatized by any set of simple quasi-inequalities.
+\begin{proof} If $\class{L}$ is an ordered quasivariety of pomonoids axiomatized by a set of simple quasi-inequations, then the previous theorem implies that $\class{L}_{\gamma} = \class{L}$.
+Conversely, let $\class{L}$ be an ordered quasivariety of pomonoids not axiomatized by any set of simple quasi-inequations.
 Then there is a pomonoid $\alg{M} \notin \class{K}$ which satisfies the simple quasi-inequational theory of $\class{K}$.
 By the previous theorem, $\alg{M}$ is a nuclear image of some algebra in $\class{L}$, therefore $\class{L}$ is not closed under nuclear images. \end{proof}

-Again, entirely analogous theorems hold for s$\ell$-monoids.
-Observe that a simple s$\ell$-monoidal quasi-inequality is equivalent (over the class of all s$\ell$-monoids) to a set of simple pomonoidal quasi-inequalities: the conclusion $t \leq u$ may be replaced by $u \leq x \implies t \leq x$, where $x$ is a fresh variable, and joins may be eliminated from the left-hand side of each constituent inequality.
+Entirely analogous theorems hold for s$\ell$-monoids.
+Observe that each simple s$\ell$-monoidal quasi-inequation is equivalent (over the class of all s$\ell$-monoids) to a set of simple pomonoidal quasi-inequations: the conclusion $t \leq u$ may be replaced by $u \leq x \implies t \leq x$, where $x$ is a fresh variable, and joins may be eliminated from the left-hand side of each constituent inequality.